railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_deployment.rst

 Internal Installation
 ^^^^^^^^^^^^^^^^^^^^^

-Large and medium-large companies typically install Open ERP using their own internal company resources.
+Large and medium-large companies typically install OpenERP using their own internal company resources.
 They usually prefer to have their own IT service in charge of maintenance.

-Such companies can do the implementation work themselves internally, or turn to an Open ERP partner who will do the ERP implementation work or assist them with it.
-Generally companies prefer to adopt an intermediate solution which consists of:
+Such companies can do the implementation work themselves internally, or turn to an OpenERP partner who will do the ERP implementation work or assist them with it.
+Generally, companies prefer to adopt an intermediate solution which consists of:

     #.
 Turning the initial implementation over to a partner to limit the risks and delays of integration.